TomCJones/All-you-need/README.md

 How do we get the same three-party win described above:

-1. Issuers: Can happen with little or no human costs
+1. Issuers:  Digitalization can happen with little or no human costs.
+[Digitization excludes many people from social or economic life.
+They are left behind.](https://cacm.acm.org/blogcacm/digitization-puts-many-at-a-disadvantage/)
 2. Holders: Can access remotely and have it always with them + has full control of release of their data + verifiers accept them
 3. Verifiers: Will need to be able to issue a query independent of issuer without extensive change to their existing processes